Higher Hochschild cohomology, Brane topology and centralizers of $E_n$-algebra maps: Higher Hochschild (co)chains for -algebras

-\end{cor} In other words, the corollary means that the functors $CH^{cdga}$ and $CH$ are equivalent (for a CDGA). \begin{rem} In the sequel we will use the equivalence given by corollary~\ref{C:cdgaE} to identify the functors $CH$ and $CH^{cdga}$ without further notice. \end{rem}
+In particular, $CH^{cdga}_{X_\bullet}(A)$ is naturally equivalent to $CH_{X_\bullet}(A)$. \end{cor} In other words, the corollary means that the functors $CH^{cdga}$ and $CH$ are equivalent (for a CDGA). \begin{rem} In the sequel we will use the equivalence given by corollary~\ref{C:cdgaE} to identify the functors $CH$ and $CH^{cdga}$ without further notice. \end{rem}

-There is an equivalence of $(\infty,1)$-categories $\hsset \stackrel{\sim} {\underset{\sim}{\rightleftarrows}} Top_\infty$ induced by the underlying Quillen equivalence in between $\sset$ and $\Top$~\cite{GoJa, Ho}.
+There is an equivalence of $(\infty,1)$-categories $\hsset \stackrel{\sim} {\underset{\sim}{\rightleftarrows}} Top_\infty$ induced by the underlying Quillen equivalence between $\sset$ and $\Top$~\cite{GoJa, Ho}.
 The left and right equivalences are respectively induced by the standard singular set functor $X\mapsto S_\bullet(X):=\mathop{Map}(\Delta^{\bullet}, X)$ and geometric realization $X_\bullet\mapsto |X_\bullet|$ functors.
 In particular, we can replace simplicial sets by \emph{topological spaces} in Definition~\ref{D-CH-PROP} and Proposition~\ref{P-CH-coeq} to get the following analogue of Proposition~\ref{P-CHbifunctor}.
 Letting $C_\ast(X)$ be the natural $E_\infty$-coalgebra structure on the singular chains of $X$, we deduce from Proposition~\ref{P-CHbifunctor} and Proposition~\ref{P-CH-coeq}: \begin{prop} The derived \emph{Hochschild chain with value in an $E_\infty$-algebra $A$ modeled on a space $X$} given by